The 7" Kodak Aero Ektar Lens and The Speed Graphic.

 I am impressed with the quality of this lens board and worked perfectly with the lens and camera....(Kirk Salomon)

-Click to learn the differences between these two cameras:
+Click here to learn the differences between Pacemaker and Anniversary.

-In more than its 6 years of its existence it has proven to be the best solution to couple the Aero lens and the Speed Graphic camera.
+In more than many years of its existence it has proven to be the best solution to couple camera and lens.

-It has a reliable solid construction and the clever design makes it possible to exchange lenses in a second.
+Reliable solid construction and clever design makes it possible to exchange lenses in just a few seconds.

 The board is milled out of one block of aluminium thus already including the thread of the front spacer and the retaining ring.

-The lens can be fixed on the ultimate focus position in the lens board by the build in grub screw.
+The lens can be fixed on your favourite position with the build in grub screw.

-The JoLo Mark III lens board with the integrated fitting mount fits exactly to the thread of the Aero lens and has been completed with a hex fixing screw.
+The JoLo Mark III lens board with the integrated fitting mount fits exactly to the thread of the Aero lens and has been completed with a grub screw to fix the position on the thread.
 The JoLo Mark III Aero lens board is the only one which guarantees fast and safe lens changing in seconds without worrying about the earlier fixed focus distance.

-More about the new lens board and how to order
+More about the JoLo Lens board and how to order

 With the help of a few inch of Teflon tape, the desirable Pentac 8 inch lens will fit to the JoLo Mark III as if it was made for it.